Vendor Application Guide

-- Single Month $400 + HST (Friday/Saturday weekly minimum) (paid in advance)
+- Single Month $400 + HST (Friday/Saturday weekly + Thursday if July or August booking - under contract)

-- *Fridays $200 + HST (July and August) (insurance extra if purchasing coverage +$12 per day) Vendor will be in their own tent setups
+- *Fridays $200 + HST (July and August) (general liability insurance extra if purchasing coverage + $15 per day) Vendor will be in their own tent setups

-Day Rate will apply to any event or special occasion pop-in opportunities where vendors can set up under their own 10 x 10 max tent space or participate in a tailgate-vendor concept.
+Day Rate will apply to any pop-in opportunities where vendors can set up under their own 10 x 10 max tent space or participate in a tailgate-vendor concept.

-- Farmer, Food Producer/Food Promoter seasonal member rate $300 + HST (paid prior to first participation - must have own insurance)
+- Farmer, Food Producer/Food Promoter seasonal member rate $300 + HST (paid before first participation - must have own insurance)

-We are seeking to support interest from local food producers/bakers and food delivery providers to have a regular presence in our Friday market program.
-Under this membership vendors of this category can participate with a tent or tailgate (as permitted) in our Friday evening market all season long.
-We will also extend this to include 2 pop-in opportunities (excluding our Christmas market)
+We are seeking to support interest from local food producers/bakers and food delivery providers to have a regular presence at our market program.
+Under this membership vendors of this category can participate with a tent or tailgate (as permitted) in our market all season long.

 We will consider requests for seasonal rentals to share the container.
 This would be subject to a set schedule of shared use.
 The proposed schedule of use will have to be provided at the time of booking.
 A maximum of four (4) shared vendors are permitted per unit request.
 No deviations from the schedule are permitted except as approved by the Town of Petawawa.